sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Proposal.md

 * ***Player and team rating***: The dataset contains player and team ratings according to the models by the creators of *FIFA* video games.
 I will compare my regression models for team and player ratings to these ratings.
 Also, the top players in the world are widely known; when I cluster players based on the features I have selected, I would like to see that distinction between top players and average players.

-* ***Cost and season tickets***: Although the dataset does not have data for this; this is obtainable through a variet of sources [7].
-While it might be not be possible to compare the actual numbers, I certainly can compare a relative ranking.
+* ***Cost and season tickets***: Although the dataset does not have data for this; this is obtainable through a variety of sources [7].
+While it might be not be possible to compare the actual numbers, I certainly can compare a relative ranking in terms of prices.

 ## Evaluation Metrics
 * ***Match prediction***: The success rate of predicting matches correctly.
 Also I will be evaluating my performances vs the betting companies.